 What Makes Granite Valuable?

-- Rarity: Some colors and patterns are very uncommon.
+- Rare colors and patterns increase value

-- Durability: Thicker, dense slabs last longer and resist damage.
+- Thick and dense slabs last longer

-Factors Affecting Granite Prices
+Factors Affecting Granite Price

 Signs That a Granite Is Worth Money